 The mandate of the Canadian Architectural Archives is to collect the work of Canadian architects and architectural firms of regional, national, and international significance.

-The Canadian Architectural Archives is one of three units in Archives and Special Collection, Libraries and Cultural Resources.
+The Canadian Architectural Archives is one of four units in Archives and Special Collection, Libraries and Cultural Resources.

 Records management and collecting policies